kristofer/ParenSymmetryLecture/README.md

 And use either `TestStrings0.txt` and/or `TestStrings1.txt` to test your work.
 The results of running agains the `TestStrings0.txt` file should be __true, false, true, false, true, false, true__

+## Testing

+Be sure to run the tests in `ParenSymmetryTest.java` to prove your solution works.